-The Office of Teaching, Learning, and Schools-Special Education (OTLS-SE) provides a Free Appropriate Public Education (FAPE) to all students with disabilities requiring specialized instruction and related services.
+The Office of Special Education (OSE) provides a Free Appropriate Public Education (FAPE) to all students with disabilities requiring specialized instruction and related services.
 Students with disabilities receive their services-

-- within a comprehensive, collaborative, and individualized support system that enables access to the Montgomery County Public Schools (MCPS) curriculum aligned to the Maryland College and Career-Ready Standards (MCCRS) or the Alternate Academic Achievement Standards (AAAS) as determined by the Individualized Education Program (IEP) team; and - in the student's home school or home school cluster, to the maximum extent possible, in accordance with national, state, and local mandates.
+- within a comprehensive, collaborative, and individualized support system that enables access to the Montgomery County Public Schools (MCPS) curriculum aligned to the Maryland College and Career Ready Standards or the Alternate Academic Achievement Standards as determined by the Individualized Education Program (IEP) team; and - in the student's home school or home school cluster, to the maximum extent possible, in accordance with national, state, and local mandates.

-Local school systems are required by the Code of Maryland Regulations (COMAR) 13A.05.02.13 D to develop a yearly Special Education Staffing Plan to ensure that sufficient staff members are available to meet the programming needs of students.
+Local school systems (LSSs) are required by the Code of Maryland Regulations (COMAR) 13A.05.02.13D to develop a yearly Special Education Staffing Plan to ensure that sufficient staff members are available to meet the programming needs of students.
 The plan must be completed on or before July 1, with evidence of Montgomery County Board of Education (Board) approval.
 In addition, the plan is required to include the following:

-- evidence of public input; - evidence of maintenance of effort within the meaning of 34 CFR §300.231, Maintenance of Effort, and COMAR 13A.02.05, Maintenance of Effort; - staffing patterns of service providers for special education and related services; - consideration of time requirements beyond direct services; - the number and type of service providers needed to provide FAPE to each student with a disability in the least restrictive environment (LRE); - local accountability and monitoring; - strategies to resolve concerns regarding staffing plans; - evaluation of the local staffing plan for effectiveness; - steps to secure public input in the development of the staffing plan; and - information on how the public agency will use the staffing plan to monitor the assignment of staff members to ensure that personnel and other resources are available to provide FAPE to each student with a disability in the LRE.
+- evidence of public input; - evidence of Maintenance of Effort (MOE) within the meaning of 34 CFR §300.231, MOE, and COMAR 13A.02.05, MOE; - staffing patterns of service providers for special education and related services; - consideration of time requirements beyond direct services; - the number and type of service providers needed to provide FAPE to each student with a disability in the least restrictive environment (LRE); - local accountability and monitoring; - strategies to resolve concerns regarding staffing plans; - evaluation of the local staffing plan for effectiveness; - steps to secure public input in the development of the staffing plan; and - information on how the public agency will use the staffing plan to monitor the assignment of staff members to ensure that personnel and other resources are available to provide FAPE to each student with a disability in the LRE.